-You are now working in a business funded by the ROBS structure and it’s up to you to determine a reasonable salary for your position.
+You are now working in a business funded by the Rollover Business Startups (ROBS) structure and it’s up to you to determine a reasonable salary for your position.
 While you do not want to be underpay yourself for any services performed, if you pay yourself excessively, the excess pay will not be allowed as a deduction.
 In this article, we provide a few strategies to ensure that your salary is considered reasonable by the IRS.

 The Rollover Business Startup solution is an avenue many entrepreneurs take in order to fund a new or existing business with their retirement funds.
 Furthermore, the structure (ROBS for short), allows individuals to participate in the business and even earn a salary.
 Entrepreneurs can do all of this without triggering the IRS prohibited transaction rules.